Skip to main content

 When used properly, air purifiers can reduce contaminants in your air.
 However, they are designed to filter the air in a single room and not provide whole-house coverage.

-Here are some tips on how to use a portable air filter:
+Here are some tips on how to use a portable air purifier:

-• Place the air cleaner in the room that you spend the most time in or where vulnerable people spend the most time.
+• Place the air purifier where you spend the most time or where vulnerable people spend the most time.

-• To reduce risks of airborne transmission, direct the airflow of the air cleaner so that is does not blow directly from one person to another.
+• To reduce risks of airborne transmission of viruses, direct the airflow of the air cleaner so that it doesn't blow directly from one person to another.

-Increasing the ventilation and filtration of your home, which can improve the quality of the air, is another layer of protection against COVID-19.
-You should combine these strategies with other recommendations, such as physical distancing, frequent hand-washing, surface disinfection, and masks to protect yourself and your family.
+Increasing the ventilation and filtration of your home to improve the quality of the air is another layer of protection against airborne particles, including those carrying COVID-19, influenza or pollen.
+You should combine these strategies with other preventive measures, such as frequent hand-washing and staying up to date of vaccinations, to protect yourself and your family.

 Paul Horvath, M.D., is an Emergency Medicine physician in Eau Claire and Menomonie, Wisconsin.